travis-ci/docs-travis-ci-com/user/tutorial.md

 ---
-title: Travis CI Tutorial
+title: Travis CI Tutorial 27.09.19
-layout: en
+layout: english
 redirect_from:
   - /user/getting-started/
 ---

 This is a very short guide to using Travis CI with your GitHub hosted code repository.
-If you're new to continuous integration or would like some more information on what Travis CI does, start with [Core Concepts for Beginners](/user/for-beginners) instead.
+If you're new to continuous integration or would like some more information on what Travis CI does, start with [Core Concepts for Beginners](/user/for-beginners)g instead.

 ## Prerequisites